openfaas/docs/docs/deployment/kubernetes.md

 Save your changes.
 OpenFaaS will now deploy functions with images in private repositories without having to specify the secret in the deployment manifests.

-### Setting the ImagePullPolicy with OpenFaaS
+### Set a custom ImagePullPolicy

-Kubernetes allows you to control the conditions for when Docker images are pulled onto a node via the [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/#updating-images) config.
-Your options are
+Kubernetes allows you to control the conditions for when the Docker images for your functions are pulled onto a node.
+This is configured through an [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/#updating-images).

+There are three options:

-- `Always` : Kuberenetes will pull the Docker image from the registry every time
+- `Always` - pull the Docker image from the registry every time a deployment changes
-- `IfNotPresent` : Kuberentes will only pull the image if it does not exist in the local registry cache
+- `IfNotPresent` - only pull the image if it does not exist in the local registry cache
-- `Never` : Kuberenetes will never try to pull the image, you must manually ensure that the image already exists in the local cache
+- `Never` - never attempt to pull an image

 By default, deployed functions will use an `imagePullPolicy` of `Always`, which ensures functions using static image tags (e.g. "latest" tags) are refreshed during an update.
 This behavior is configurable in `faas-netes` via the `image_pull_policy` environment variable.

-When installing via helm you can easily set this value during install using
+If you're using helm you can pass a configuration flag:

 ```
 helm upgrade openfaas openfaas/openfaas --install --set "faasnetesd.imagePullPolicy=IfNotPresent"
 ```

-If installing via a custom yaml manifest, ensure that your `faas-netes` contain spec includes
+If you're using the plain YAML files then edit `gateway-dep.yml` and set the following for `faas-netes`:
 ```
-env:
   - name: image_pull_policy
     value: "IfNotPresent"
 ```

-[See here](/deployment/kubernetes/) for more details on deploying OpenFaaS in Kubernetes.

-#### Which imagePullPolicy should you use
+#### Notes on picking an "imagePullPolicy"

 As mentioned above, the default value is `Always`.
 Every time a function is deployed or is scaled up, Kubernetes will pull a potentially updated copy of the image from the registry.
 If you are using static image tags like `latest`, this is necessary.